mslinn/go-ethereum-walkthrough/overview.md

 ## Overview {#overview}

 _This is a work in progress.
-Comments and suggestions are welcome._
+Errors certainly exist.
+Corrections, comments and suggestions are most welcome._

 This documentation contains several tours through the [`go-ethereum`](https://github.com/ethereum/go-ethereum) source code.
 The tours are contained in the last section of this documentation.
 The penultimate section discusses the major types used in `go-ethereum`, broken into the subsections so they can be conveniently referenced from each of the tours.